 In addition, the Ascenda catheter allows for easier insertion of the anchor into the fascia through use of a bi-wing anchor and anchor dispenser.
 The anchor dispenser provides catheter protection during suturing given that the bi-wing anchor is preloaded on the anchor dispenser.
 The bi-wing anchor also provides 2 suture points.

 The new catheter-to-catheter assembly process no longer requires inserting strain relief sleeves on the catheter segments as they are now built into the Ascenda catheter connector body.
 Catheter segments are inserted into either end of the catheter connector and the connector ends are pushed toward the center until an audible snap is heard.

 The Surgical Procedures chapter of the Clinical Reference Guide provides information regarding pump implant, replacement, and removal.

 This guide provides an overview of an Ascenda intrathecal catheter implant procedure for intrathecal drug delivery.

 Dr. Philip Kim describes the information gathered and steps taken before the implant procedure that can help to optimize results.

 The intrathecal drug delivery pump is refilled by inserting a needle through the skin into the pump septum.
 The refill procedure involves a specific set of steps that must be followed precisely to help ensure patient safety during intrathecal drug delivery.
 Before clinicians perform refills, they must be trained in the correct procedures.

-For more information on the refill procedure for the SynchroMed II pump, refer to the Therapy Maintenance chapter of the SynchroMed II Clinical Reference Guide.
+For more information on the refill procedure for the SynchroMed II pump, refer to the Therapy Maintenance chapter of the SynchroMed Programmable Infusion Systems Clinical Reference Guide.